 4. Update the list of websites with new URLs and continue crawling with the program

 It is interesting to note that depending on the type of objectives you need to accomplish, the crawler needs to be integrated with a third-party application to help automate the generation of new URLs to the list.
 For instance, a third- party application continuously tracks RSS feeds based on a topic of interest.
 When it encounters a URL that has content around this topic, it can add the URL to the list.
+Now you have learned how to build a web scraper.

 For a crawler to work successfully, it needs to respect the server load it will place on the URL it requests.
 You need to decide the crawling frequency of your program so that you can build a web scraper that is effective.
 Crawling one to two times a day can be called a reasonable frequency that ensures that the target site functions properly without facing crash due to server overload from repeated requests.

 It is evident that a good web scraping program is a boon to modern day businesses of today.
 It can help companies collect real-time and relevant information to aid in client servicing and actionable insight generation.
 We looked at how a web scraper program can be built from scratch.
 We also explored the crucial parameters that need to be followed so that the scraper program extracts information without putting load constraints on the destination site’s servers.
+Now, you have learned how to build a web scraper.

 An effective web scraper needs to counter the many issues related to multi-site crawling, including duplication checking, DNS resolving, multi-threading, and task scheduling to name a few.
 Once it has factored in the potential problems, it needs to check for issues of copyright, Robots.txt, and intellectual property.
 These pointers will ensure that you build, operate, and manage an effective web scraping tool with maximum success.